Reusing data: Retrospective vs prospective studies

 Practical challenges

 Despite clear benefits, collaborating on health data presents significant challenges, particularly regarding privacy and data integrity.
 Privacy regulations classify health data as sensitive data, and are thus subject to strict privacy regulation.
-But there has to be a balancing act between privacy and the societal benefits to be obtained from leveraging the data for research.
+But we need to there has to be a balanceing act between privacy and the societal benefits to be obtained from leveraging the data for research.

 “Health crises, such as the COVID-19 pandemic, show that efficient sharing of personal health data is crucial to ensure that locally conducted research can be used at the world level.
 We need a solution that maximises the individual and societal benefits to be obtained from research participants’ contributions in order to improve the diagnosis and treatment for patients in both global regions and beyond” (Federation of European Academies of Medicine, 2021).